hit9/TinyECS/README.md

 At the end, there're also `TinyECS::QueryAny<...>` and `TinyECS::QueryNone<...>` available.

-The above is the all about tinyecs, It should probably be called EC instead of ECS, since there's no `System`'s role here, more like a data query thing.
+The above is the all about TinyECS, It should probably be called EC instead of ECS, since there's no `System`'s role here, more like a data query thing.